Address:

 Email: hsub [at] email.unc.edu

 Hello!
 I am an Assistant Professor in the Department of Linguistics at the University of North Carolina at Chapel Hill.
-My research interests are in syntax and phonology, and occasionally their interfaces.
-Broadly, I study the sources of word-order variation, the effects of morpho-syntactic factors on phonological processes, and the mental representation of optionality and exceptionality in language.
-My recent work has examined the syntax of functional projections and head movement (in clauses and nominal expressions), generative approaches to optionality in phrasal movement, and interactions between scalar constraints and gradient symbolic representations in Harmonic Grammar.
+My research focuses on several areas of formal syntax and phonology.
+Broadly, I study the sources of word-order variation, and the mental representation of optionality and exceptionality.
+My recent work has examined the syntax of functional projections and movement (in particular, head movement and head bundling), generative approaches to word order optionality, corpus methods in generative syntax, and several topics in Harmonic Grammar (gradient symbolic representations, constraint scaling).

 More of my previous and ongoing work can be found on the Research page.